Related: Oil Pit Netting

 Automotive Lifting Equipment Inspections

 Regular inspections help to ensure that all the lifts and hoists in the shop are operating properly.
 Routine inspection and maintenance should be done at least every 3 months.
-To make sure that an automotive lift is safe for use the following items should be inspected on a regular basis:
+To make sure that an automotive lift is safe for using the following items should be inspected regularly:

 - Lift controls are working properly